Exploring the Focusing Mechanism of the NuMI Horn Magnets: Machine Learning Model for Detecting Beam Parameters using Muon Monitor Data

-Figure~\ref{fig:mlhornrms} compares the measured horn current by using the horn current transformer (CT) and the predicted horn current by the trained ANN model.
+Figure~\ref{fig:mlhornrms} compares the horn current measured by the horn current transformer (horn CT) with the value predicted by the trained ANN model using muon monitor signals as input.

-On the other hand, Figure~\ref{fig:mlbeamint} compares the beam current measured by the beam CT and the predicted beam intensity by the trained ANN model.
+Similarly, Fig.~\ref{fig:mlbeamint} compares the proton beam intensity measured by the beam current transformer (beam CT) and the beam intensity predicted by the trained ANN model.

-These figures show that the horn current and the beam intensity are identified independently from the same validation data by applying the trained ANN model.
-It validates that ML can simultaneously detect the horn current and beam intensity from the observed muon profile.
+These results demonstrate that the trained ANN model can independently extract both the horn current and the beam intensity from the same validation data set.
+This confirms the ML model's ability to disentangle and accurately infer multiple beam parameters from the observed muon monitor profiles.

-Figures~\ref{fig:mlhornres} and~\ref{fig:mlbeamintres} show the measured and detected horn current and beam intensity as a function of time, respectively.
-The fluctuations observed in the signal of the primary beam instrumentation can be reproduced by the values detected using a trained ANN model.
-It suggests that the fluctuations are unlikely to be due to electrical noise but rather are likely to be associated with variations in the beam intensity and horn current stability.
-The accuracy of the estimated beam parameters from the ANN is $\pm$0.05\% for the horn current and $\pm$0.1\% for the beam intensity.
+Figures~\ref{fig:mlhornres} and~\ref{fig:mlbeamintres} present the measured and ANN-predicted values of horn current and beam intensity, respectively, as a function of the spill index.
+The model effectively captures the spill-by-spill fluctuations observed in the primary beam instrumentation signals, demonstrating its high temporal resolution and reliability.
+In this context, ``index" refers to the sequential spill number and serves as a proxy for time.
+These results suggest that the observed fluctuations in the primary beam instrumentation are due to real variations in beam conditions, rather than random electrical noise.
+The ANN model achieves high precision in estimating the beam parameters, with a precision of $\pm0.05$\% for the horn current and $\pm0.1$\% for the beam intensity.

-Figures~\ref{fig:mlbeamxres} and~\ref{fig:mlbeamyres} compare the horizontal and vertical beam positions at the target measured by using the BPM and detected by the trained ANN model, respectively.
-Again, the detection values reproduce the measurements well.
-It suggests that the signal fluctuation is the stability of the beam position at the target.
-The accuracy of ML detection is $\pm$0.018\,mm and $\pm$0.013\,mm for the horizontal and vertical positions, respectively.
+Figures~\ref{fig:mlbeamxres} and~\ref{fig:mlbeamyres} compare the horizontal and vertical beam positions at the target, measured by the beam position monitors (BPM), with the corresponding values predicted by the trained ANN model.
+The predicted beam positions closely match the measured data, indicating that the observed fluctuations are primarily due to actual variations in beam stability rather than random electrical noise.
+The precision of ML-based predictions is estimated to be $\pm0.018$\,mm in the horizontal direction and $\pm0.013$\,mm in the vertical direction.